lngng/moDSTogether/README.md

 ### [modops](/tools/modops/README.md)
 - An all-in-one panel of tools and automations for rapid deployment/debugging of Don't Starve Together mods.
-- Useful stand-alone, or nested in moDSTogether-based projects for increased automation and itegration.
+- Useful stand-alone, or nested in moDSTogether-based projects for increased automation and integration.

 ### [nstald](/tools/nstald/README.md)
 - Simple script that lists installed mods with their Workshop IDs/directory names.